Community Detection on Euclidean Random Graphs

 This gives a complete non-trivial phase-transition for the sparse graph case where we have $0 < \lambda_c < \infty$ which implies the existence of different phases.
-Moreover, we have quantitative bounds $\lambda_{lower} \leq \lambda_c \leq \lambda_{upper}$ for the critical value where the phase-transition occurs. \\

 We also note that our algorithm is asymptotically optimal in a weak sense made precise in the sequel below.
 Denote by $\mathcal{O}_{\lambda}$ as the maximum overlap achieved by our algorithm, with the definition of overlap as given in Definition \ref{def:overlap}.
 More precisely, denote by $\mathcal{O}_{\lambda}$ as